gmfmi/searchinGhost/README.md

 >
 > default: `['title', 'string_tags', 'excerpt', 'plaintext']`

-- **resultElementType** (string)
+- **outputChildsType** (string)
 > Define the HTML type of each returned result.
 This element will be appended to
-> the parent element with the specified `outputId` ID.
+> the `outputId` parent element.
-> By default, the result element type is a "div" but you can use whatever you want.
+> By default, the result element type is a `div` but you can use whatever you want.
 > It must be a valid element known by the function `document.createElement()`.
 >
 > default: `'div'`

 - **template** (function)
 > Define your own result template.
 This template will be used for each post found to
 > generate the result and appended as child element to the output element.
+There is
+> no templating engine, just a native javascript function using a `post` object as argument.
 >
+> This template option is lot more powerful than you might expect.
+We can also think of
+> it as a custom processing function called on the search results.
+For example, if
+> you want to do some filtering, return nothing (e.g. `return;`) or an empty string
+> (e.g. `return "";`) to discard an item.
+>
 > Please note the use of **backticks** (e.g. '`') instead of single/double quotes.
 This
-> is required to allow javascript [variable interpolation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
+> is required to enable the very useful javascript [variable interpolation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
 >
 > The available variables are the ones defined in the `postsFields` option.
 >